 Mixing Brown & Black, Beige & Gray in Design & Decor

-Over the last two years the neutrals of choice have shifted from the brown and beige spectrum to the grays and blacks.
+Over the last several years the neutrals of choice have shifted from the brown and beige spectrum to the grays and blacks and now whites are also gaining popularity.
 Gray tones are hot right now in both interior design and in fashion.
 If you will be renovating soon, it’s a great time to incorporate more grays and blacks into you home.
 But what if you completed a remodel or new decorating scheme just a few years ago?
 Are you worried that your brown-based interiors will look dated?
-I know that a few of my clients felt that worry, so I imagine you do too.
+I know that a few of my clients felt that worry.
 I’ve worked with them on stunning solutions and I want to share those with you.

 This room is a fabulous blend of tan and gray, with touches of black and blue.
 Perhaps you find yourself with a tan sofa.
 Paint an accent wall behind it in a striking charcoal gray to really make the sofa contrast against the wall and give the room an update.
 While this room is primarily neutral, because it is pulling from both the brown spectrum and black spectrum, it is a more dynamic neutral palette.
 The bold pillow fabrics add a little something extra.

-Here we see the same concept: gray walls behind a tan sofa, with a tan jute rug.
+Here we see the same concept: gray walls behind a tan sofa, with a tan jute rug and white pulled in with the chairs.
 However, this room also incorporates lovely fabrics that blend the grays and tans.
-These fabrics, in the drapery and pillows, bring the room and colors together elegantly and seemlessly.
+These fabrics, in the drapery and pillows, bring the room and colors together elegantly and seamlessly.

 If an accent wall or gray walls won’t work in your home, there are still plenty of opportunities to add gray to your beige sofa.
 One easy tip – add gray accents.
 In the room below we see gray throw pillows, throw and dining chairs.
 To punch it up a notch, orange pillows add a little spice.
 This particular view doesn’t show art or window treatments, but that would be another opportunity to add both the gray and orange for a complete, balanced design scheme.